Burt Goldblatt

-Burt Goldblatt (né Burton George Goldblatt; 11 December 1924 Dorchester, Massachusetts – 30 August 2006 Boston) was an American art director, graphic designer, photographer, and author.
+Burt Goldblatt (né Burton George Goldblatt; 11 December 1924, in Dorchester, Massachusetts – 30 August 2006, in Boston) was an American art director, graphic designer, photographer, and author.
 He was best known for designing the covers of jazz albums.

 Biography

 Goldblatt fought in the Pacific theater as a member of the United States Army during World War II.
 After the war he attended the Massachusetts College of Art, and took a job in a print factory while doing contract work as an artist in Boston.
 In the early 1950s, he relocated to New York City, and in 1953 took a position with CBS, where he worked until 1955 doing advertising and design of show credits.

 During this time, as the long playing record became commercially viable, he began designing album covers for both major and independent labels, including Decca, Atlantic, Savoy, Roost, and Bethlehem, as well as the bootleg label Jolly Roger.
 Among those he designed covers for were Chris Connor, Duke Ellington, Billie Holiday, Herbie Mann, Carmen McRae, Charles Mingus, Oscar Pettiford, Eddie Shu, and Kai Winding.
 While best-known for designing jazz covers, especially in the 1950s and 1960s, he also did some work for gospel, pop, and rock albums.

 Goldblatt regularly visited jazz clubs and studio recording sessions to photograph, some of which were incorporated into his album covers.
-He was well-known by jazz musicians; Bud Powell wrote a song titled "Burt Covers Bud" in tribute to Goldblatt.
+He was well known by jazz musicians; Bud Powell wrote a song titled "Burt Covers Bud" in tribute to Goldblatt.
 The New York Times wrote that his style "encompassed black-and-white portraits and studio photographs, inspired by film noir, as well as gritty street scenes, often abstractly overlaid with flat colors, evoking a sense of urban night life.
 Expressionistic line drawings of performers in action were also in vogue."

 Later in his career, he concentrated on work as an author, writing or co-writing books on film, music, sports, and true crime.
 He died of congestive heart failure at age 82.